tanersener/ffmpeg-video-slideshow-scripts/README.md

 ## Description

-Each script in this branch creates a video slideshow using 5 photos inside `photos` folder.
+Each script creates a video slideshow using 5 photos inside `photos` folder.
 Transition scripts implements different transition effects and advanced scripts implements more complex animation like transitions/transformations.